The Delta's oldest river settlement, where California history lives on both banks

 Just a mile north sits Locke—the only town in the United States built entirely by Chinese immigrants for Chinese immigrants.
 Founded after the 1915 Walnut Grove fire, Locke remains remarkably preserved and draws visitors from around the world.
 Living in Walnut Grove means this piece of irreplaceable California history is your neighbor.

 History enthusiasts who want to live surrounded by it rather than just visit.
 Families seeking tight-knit community where teachers know students by name.
 Boaters and anglers who want to launch from their backyard.
+Setting up your new home?
+Check our utilities setup guide for step-by-step assistance.

 If you're looking for somewhere with soul, you might want to take that drive down Highway 160.